 Potential Side Effects of Using Niacinamide

-Despite the many benefits of niacinamide, there are still potential side effects you should be aware of.
+Despite its many benefits of niacinamide, there are still potential niacinamide side effects on skin you should be aware of.

-• Mild Redness or Irritation: Some users may experience mild redness, irritation, or a stinging sensation, particularly when first incorporating niacinamide into their skincare routine.
+Mild Redness or Irritation: Some users may experience mild redness, irritation, or a stinging sensation indicating an allergic reaction to niacinamide.
+This is particularly common when first incorporating niacinamide into their skincare routine.
 This reaction is usually temporary.

 If you have severe allergies, highly sensitive skin, or existing skin conditions, it might be safest to avoid niacinamide.
 If you are unsure, you can perform a patch test to test for allergies and sensitivities.